Siddanth-S/WEC-Container_Orchaestration/README.md

  This provides us  an isolated environment for testing Kubernetes features without the overhead of a cloud provider.

+ ## 3.Dockerizing the application..
+Dockerizing an application involves creating a Docker image that contains the application’s code, dependencies, and environment.
+This allows the application to run consistently across different environments.Docker image is created from a [Dockerfile]

  ## 2.Creating a Deployment..
 After  creating a Kubernetes cluster with Kind, the next step is typically to deploy your applications.